Rosianne Cutajar: Resignation

 On 21 February 2021, the Times of Malta further alleged that Cutajar had solicited Yorgen Fenech's help for a political survey in her district in 2019.
 In the same article it was alleged that Fenech promised some money to Cutajar in an exchange that read "I had to give you some money", to which she replied that they could speak about it at a later date.
 The alleged exchange came just a few weeks before Cutajar criticised a reference to 17 Black (Fenech's company) in a report drawn up by Dutch MP Pieter Omtzigt on journalist Daphne Caruana Galizia's death during a Council of Europe sitting, and 5 months before Fenech was arrested for the assassination of Daphne Caruana Galizia.
 It was by then known that Yorgen Fenech was the owner of 17 Black, a company that was to pay $2 million into ex-Minister Konrad Mizzi, and the ex-Chief of Staff, Keith Schembri's Panama companies, as revealed by the Panama Papers.

+On 4 April 2023, the Times of Malta reported that Rosianne Cutajar resigned from the Labour's parliamentary group.
+This after the author Mark Camilleri released transcripts of 2,200 chats between herself and Yorgen Fenech, who is awaiting trial for alleged involvement in the murder of Daphne Caruana Galizia.
+The chats revealed an intimate relationship between the pair at a time when Cutajar was publicly dismissing calls to investigate suspected corruption linked to Fenech.
+They also confirmed that Fenech gave Cutajar money as part of a property deal and show Cutajar asked Fenech for help on some occasions.

 Personal life

 Cutajar has been in a relationship with businessman Daniel Farrugia since 2019.
-Farrugia is co-owner of The Londoner British Pub chain in Sliema and Smart City.
+Farrugia is owner of The Londoner British Pub chain in Sliema and Smart City and co-owner of Approved Ltd. In March 2023, Cutajar and Farrugia announced they were expecting their first child, a girl.
+The child was born in July 2023.